 Drywood termites create kickout holes and will push their droppings out of their tunnels.
 This is called frass.

-If you have a drywood termite infestation, you may notice frass on your window sills, in or around your kitchen cabinets, along your baseboards, on your furniture, or anywhere near hardwood building materials in your home.
+If you have drywood termites in West Palm Beach, you may notice frass on your window sills, in or around your kitchen cabinets, along your baseboards, on your furniture, or anywhere near hardwood building materials in your home.

 The more dispersed the termite frass is, the higher up you will likely find the kickout holes and drywood termite infestation.
 We have seen frass even appear on beds and couches before, and in these situations we often find kickout holes in the ceiling above.